 I’m no longer focused on getting bigger and stronger at all costs.
 Instead, I want to keep making progress while fixing old injuries and improving all the things I’ve neglected in the past 10 years, including mobility and endurance.

 Another thing: I’ve stopped seeing the gym as the ONLY place where you can get in shape.

 I go bouldering.
 I play basketball.
 I occasionally run sprints.
 I go on long walks and hikes with friends.
 I do handstands and bodyweight workouts in the park.

-And even though I’ve lost 10-15 pounds9, I look and feel better than ever.
+The best part: I look and feel better than ever.

 …and care more about sharing good food with the people I love.

 I’m still aware of what I’m eating and choose mostly organic stuff, even though the jury’s still out on whether or not it’s better for you.
 I buy it because I’m fortunate enough to be able to afford it.

 I still eat lots of meat and vegetables and healthy fats.
 I even still take some supplements.8

 But I don’t remember the last time I had a “specialized pre-workout supplement.”

 My energy boosting beverages are now high-quality coffee and green tea instead of energy drinks.
 And I’ve started to look at food less in terms of “nutrients” and more like…food.